jsweb/asyncs/README.md

 **polyasync** uses [queryfetch](https://www.npmjs.com/package/queryfetch) to convert `cfg.body` into query string or FormData to send it with Fetch API request.

 It is also possible to send JSON content.
-Just set `content-type` to `application/json` at cfg.headers.
+Just set `content-type` to `application/json` at `cfg.headers`.
 Then your `cfg.body` literal object will be serialized using `JSON.stringify`.

 **polyasync** tests HTTP response for any error status >= 300.
 The error will cause a Promise rejection and can be catched.